preeti-successiveTech/JavaScript-Training/README.md

 ## GitHub
 GitHub is a web-based Git repository hosting service, which offers all of the distributed revision control and source code management (SCM) functionality of Git as well as adding its own features.

+## Gitignore
+This is useful for keeping log files, temporary files, build artifacts, or personal files out of your repository.
+Such as log files, temporary files, hidden files, personal files, OS/editor files, etc.

+## Git Config
+It is the command used to set configuration values in Git, like your name, email, editor etc. These values tell git how to behave.